 What are the frequent challenges you face in your position?

-Being able to market your skills and experiences is part of a successful job interview.
-A perfect way to do so is by sharing your stories to narrate your accomplishments and successes, along with your skills.
+Marketing your skills and experiences is part of a successful job interview.
+A perfect way to do so is by sharing your stories to narrate your accomplishments, successes, and skills.

-Even though you might have submitted your resume to the company via email, get a copy for yourself and the interviewer.
-Additionally, it is also good to have a copy of the reference list just in case you are asked for it.
-The list of references should always be on a separate sheet of paper and not on your resume.
+Even if you submitted your resume to the company via email, get a copy for yourself and the interviewer.
+Additionally, it is also good to have a copy of the reference list just in case they ask you for it.
+The list of references should always be on a separate sheet of paper rather than on your resume.

 Furthermore, compile a work portfolio with proof of all your achievements and skills.
 This will build your credibility and make it convenient for you to share your stories.

-If you are not sure of what to wear, reach out to the company and ask.
-Once you have a basic understanding of the dress code, pick something comfortable that will make you look and feel more confident.
+Contact the company and ask if you still need to decide what to wear.
+Once you understand the dress code, pick something comfortable that will make you look and feel more confident.